coderefinery/cmake/_episodes/07-compilers.md

 teaching: 10
 exercises: 0
 questions:
-  - "How can we select the compiler?"
+  - How can we select the compiler?
-  - "How can we change compiler flags?"
+  - How can we change compiler flags?
 objectives:
-  - "Learn how to display and change compilers and compiler flags."
+  - Learn how to display and change compilers and compiler flags.
 ---

 ## How to specify the compiler